lyuzinmaxim/FPNPhUn/README.md

 * Using of dilated convolutions like it's described in [7] - top-down and down-top pathes and no more needed (maybe)

-* Using of transformers - it's new approach in computer vision, and has SOTA results in depth estimation and pretty nice results instance segmentation [8] - key point is that model isn't based on convolutional operations, that have limited receptive field.
+* Using of transformers - it's new approach in computer vision, and has SOTA results in depth estimation and pretty nice results in instance segmentation [8] - key point is that model isn't based on convolutional operations, that have limited receptive field.
 Tokens of transformer model have reseptive field as big as a whole picture

 # Training details